dgatf/smartport_bluetooth/README.md

 # Smartport bluetooth client

-This is a Frsky Smartport client for devices with bluetooth written in Python 3 and Kivy
+This is a Frsky Smartport client for devices with bluetooth written in Python 3

+- Supported OS: Android, Linux, OS X and Windows
 - Support for bluetooth 2.
-Bluetooth 4 (BLE) not supported
+Bluetooth 4 (BLE) supported only in Linux
 - Support for ACCST X series.
 ACCST D series and ACCESS protocols not supported
-- Supported OS: Android, Linux, OS X and Windows

 ## Installation